American Educational History: A Hypertext Timeline

 Please consider this timeline to be a work in progress.

 see an error or have a suggestion for an important event that should be

 if I think it has merit, I will add it to the timeline.

 Permission is granted to anyone wishing to use this page or the related lesson plan for instructional purposes as long as you credit the author (me!) and the web page source.
-My name isEdmund Sass, Ed.D., and I am a Professor of Education at the College of Saint Benedict/Saint John's University.
+My name isEdmund Sass, Ed.D., Professor Emeritus of Education, College of Saint Benedict/Saint John's University.
 Please understand, however, that the content of this page is my intellectual property and cannot be duplicated or displayed on another web site or in a publication without my permission.